Kalahari Plains Camp is a permanent camp set in the Central Kalahari Game Reserve.

 Malarial protection recommended: Yes

 Medical care: The manager and guides at camp are first aid qualified.
 Anyone with serious medical issues will usually be flown from camp to the nearest hospital for treatment.
+Please note that it is only possible to fly out of camp during daylight hours as the bush airstrips do not have any lighting at night.

 Dangerous animals: High Risk